Tennis Betting Strategy: Accumulators and Over/Under Total Number of Games

-But the player priced at 1.8 was James Millman who went down in three sets to Fernando Verdasco, so the bet lost.
-There was little to choose in that match but if you employed a safer strategy, eg. only backing players priced 1.6 or shorter, you were left with a treble paying out at accumulator odds of 2.857 (which did win).
+But the player priced at 4/5 was James Millman, who went down in three sets to Fernando Verdasco, so the bet lost.
+There was little between them in that match but if you employed a safer strategy, like only backing players priced 3/5 or shorter, you were left with a treble paying out at accumulator odds of 19/10 (which did win).

 Of course, you can tailor your tennis accumulator to include players you think are overpriced and exclude those you deem suspect on the surface or out of form.
 But the risk, as with all accas, is that one player lets you down.
-Ladbrokes is among the small number of bookmakers who offer 'acca insurance' on tennis accumulator betting.
-They will return the value of your stake as a free bet if one leg lets you down, although your acca must have a minimum of five legs and combined odds of at least 4.0.
+Some of the best bookmakers offer acca insurance on tennis accumulator betting.
+They will return the value of your stake as a free bet if one leg lets you down, although your acca usually must have a minimum of four/five legs and combined odds of at least 3/1.

-Some online bookmakers also offer lucrative bonuses on winning accumulators.
-Bet365 will pay a bonus ranging from 5% for a winning double or treble through to 20% for a six-fold all the way to 50% for a 12-fold or greater.
+Some online betting sites also offer lucrative bonuses on winning accumulators. bet365 will pay a bonus ranging from 5% for a winning double or treble through to 20% for a six-fold all the way to 50% for a 12-fold or greater.

 Tennis Betting Over/Under Market

-Here’s another popular betting market where the clue is in the name.
-Tennis betting over/under is also labelled simply as 'Total Games'.
+Tennis betting over/under is also labelled simply as total games betting at many online betting sites.
 You simply bet on whether a match will last over or under a specified number of games.
 Each set can have a maximum of 13 games (the tiebreak being the 13th game) unless it is a decider in certain Grand Slam events when a margin of two clear games is required to secure victory.

-Some of the best tennis bookies will offer alternative under/over game tennis thresholds with bigger price differentials.
-So a match with 1.85 either side for 23.5 games may be priced up as 1.33 for over 20.5 games and 3.0 for under 20.5 games.
+Some new betting sites will offer alternative under/over game tennis thresholds with bigger price differentials.
+So a match with 17/20 either side for 23.5 games may be priced up as 33/100 for over 20.5 games and 2/1 for under 20.5 games.

 Matches going to three sets are usually fatal to ‘Unders’ bets.
 And the more one-sided the match is on paper, the fewer games should - theoretically - be required to decide the outcome.